kevin-neves/dnd5e_DiscordBot/README.md

-# Discord Bot D&D 5ed 🎲🎲
+# Discord Bot D&D 5ed Reference 🎲🎲
 This is the version 1.0 fo the discord bot

 ## Features and Usage